neynarxyz/nodejs-sdk/docs/getting-started.md

 export const NEYNAR_API_KEY = process.env.NEYNAR_API_KEY;
 ```

-Congratulations..!!
 You have successfully done your installations and are ready to use environment variables in your project

 ### Let use sdk to look up a user by their fid